 Availability of LTIC is tied to the Company's overall performance over a three-year period.
 Annual awards are granted each January and are based on the performance of the three prior calendar years.
 In determining the amount of awards, the Company uses a framework that places equal emphasis on risk and return by balancing growth with profitability.
-For 2013 awards based on 2012, 2011, and 2010 performance, the Company used the following financial factors with respective weightings: (i) return on equity (ROE) weighted 50%; (ii) increase in diluted earnings per share (EPS) weighted 25%; and (iii) increase in processing fee revenues weighted 25%.
-In 2013, a fourth factor, Average Equity to Asset Ratio, was added for performance in 2013 and thereafter, as described in Post-Fiscal Year Compensation Actions.
+For 2015, awards were based on performance for the calendar years 2014, 2013, and 2012.
+Performance for the calendar year 2012 was based on the following financial factors with respective weightings: (i) ROE weighted 50%; (ii) increase in diluted earnings per share (EPS) weighted 25%; and (iii) increase in processing fee revenues weighted 25%.
+In January 2013, the Compensation Committee approved the addition of a fourth factor, capital-to-asset ratio, for performance periods beginning January 1, 2013, to provide an incentive to maintain a strong financial position as well as reduce the risk of excess leveraging.
+With the addition of the capital-to-asset ratio, performance for the calendar years 2014 and 2013 were based on the following financial factors with respective weightings: (i) ROE weighted 40%; (ii) increase in diluted EPS weighted at 20%; (iii) increase in processing fee revenues weighted 20%.
 The LTIC earned percentage for each factor is calculated annually based on the targets achieved and prorated when actual performance falls between the percentage ranges, as shown in the following table:

-LTIC Earned Percentage
+LTI LTIC Earned Percentage

 60% 100% 125%

 Factor Threshold Target Maximum

 ROE 12% 16% 20%

 EPS growth 6% 9% 12%

 Processing fee growth 8% 10% 12%

+Capital-to-asset ratio 8% 9% 10%

-The average percentage earned over the three-year performance period is calculated for each performance factor, appropriately weighted, and totaled to determine the total LTIC earned percentage for the current performance period.
+The average percentage earned for the prior calendar year is calculated for each performance factor, appropriately weighted, and totaled to determine the earned percentage for the most recently completed calendar year.
+The percentage earned for the most recently completed calendar year and the earned percentages of the prior two years are averaged to determine the total LTIC earned percentage for the three year performance period.
 The actual amount of annual grants is then determined by applying the total LTIC earned percentage to the target grant amounts, which are set as a percentage of annual salary and vary by executive based on their level of responsibility.
-If the thresholds are met or exceeded for all three performance factors, the plan provides for grant amounts of: (i) between 60% and 125% of total salary for the CEO; (ii) between 45% and 94% of total salary for Messrs.
-Langfitt, Mathias, and Pickering; and (iii) between 36% and 75% of total salary for Messrs.
-Appelbaum and Murray.
-If one or more of the performance factors does not meet the threshold, the grant amounts would fall below these ranges.
+For 2015, if the thresholds were met or exceeded for all three performance factors, the plan provided for grant amounts of: (i) between 60% and 125% of total salary for the CEO; (ii) between 45% and 94% of total salary for Messrs.
+Langfitt and Mathias; and (iii) between 36% and 75% of total salary for Mr. Appelbaum.
+If one or more of the performance factors did not meet the threshold, the grant amounts would fall below these ranges.
+For 2015, Mr. Campbell's grants were based on being part of the senior management group for the performance period over which they were based and although the LTIC Earned Percentage was calculated the same as described above, the target grant amount was based on the position he held over the respective period.